csmaller/blog/content/blog/relationships-in-the-2020s.md

 I drink a ton of coffee and buy some bagels.
 Despite her beauty and obvious love for her two beautiful kids, her athleticism and self awareness I am still hesitant to open up.
 I am still pessimistic.

-The universe sighs again, louder.
+The Universe sighs again, louder.